MoAngwenyi/PortfolioProjects/Glow Skin Retail Sales Analysis 2024/README.md

-## Sales Channels & Product Performance Analysis

-1) Even Distribution Across Digital Sales Channels
+## Orders Overview
+- Refund losses fluctuate daily across channels, with spikes that may indicate product or channel-specific issues.
+- Sales peaked in May (Ksh 300,610) and June (Ksh 288,985), but refunds remained consistently high (~Ksh 95K each month).
+- Refund losses represent roughly one-third of monthly sales, which could signal quality, logistics, or customer experience challenges.
-- Online Store, Mobile App, Instagram, and Facebook Shop each contribute roughly 25% of order volume.
+- The Online Store leads in sales (Ksh 220,905), followed closely by Mobile App, Instagram, and Facebook Shop — again confirming channel parity.
-- No dominant channel, but without channel-wise refund analysis, profitability per channel is unclear.

-2) Top-Selling Products by Quantity
-- Night Repair Cream leads with 11,953 units sold, followed by Sunscreen SPF 50 (9,071 units).
+- By volume, Night Repair Cream (11,953 orders) and Sunscreen SPF 50 (9,071 orders) dominate sales, making them critical revenue drivers.
-- Vitamin C Serum and Glow Moisturizer contribute smaller volumes but need profitability mapping.
+- Other products like Vitamin C Serum and Glow Moisturizer contribute far less in orders, suggesting skewed product performance.

-3) Order Patterns Show Consistent Daily Sales
-- Daily orders average between 100-130 orders/day, with slight peaks towards month-ends.
-- Indicates potential impact of marketing campaigns or seasonal buying behavior.

 ![gs2](https://github.com/user-attachments/assets/b6617126-c3b7-4055-8ff4-942023050a3d)

-## Refund Impact, Revenue Breakdown & Inventory Management
-1) Refund Loss Severely Impacting Revenue
-- KES 289,645 lost due to refunds, accounting for 33.49% of total sales.
-- Refunds are a significant driver of GlowSkin’s overall loss position.

-2) Revenue Evenly Distributed by Channel
-- Online Store: KES 220,905, Mobile App: KES 215,310, Instagram: KES 214,510, Facebook Shop: KES 214,125.
-- Revenue spread is balanced, but channel-specific refund data is missing for deeper profitability insights.

-3) Inventory at Risk of Imbalance
+## Products Overview
+- Current inventory levels stand at 1,178 units, with a total inventory cost of Ksh 33,340.
+- Inventory turnover is high (25.94), indicating products are moving quickly, and Days of Inventory on Hand (DOH) is only 3.47, suggesting lean stock levels.
-- Night Repair Cream (482 units) and Sunscreen SPF 50 (472 units) dominate inventory.
+- The highest inventory costs are tied to Night Repair Cream (Ksh 16,325) and Sunscreen SPF 50 (Ksh 10,825), aligning with their role as top sellers.
-- Glow Moisturizer is near stock-out (39 units), risking lost sales opportunities.

-4) Product Type Distribution
-- Inventory heavily skewed towards Night Cream (40%) and Sunscreen (30%), with less stock allocated to Serums and Moisturizers.
+- Inventory units are concentrated in Night Repair Cream (482 units) and Sunscreen SPF 50 (472 units), with smaller quantities for Vitamin C Serum (185) and Glow Moisturizer (39).
+- Glow Moisturizer has critically low stock (39 units) — this may lead to stockouts, affecting future sales.
+- Overall, stock is balanced for top sellers but weak for lower-volume items, signaling the need for smarter replenishment planning.

 ![gs3](https://github.com/user-attachments/assets/070a39bd-7363-4977-a1ae-aaaaa1d6b2b7)